lingtalfi/Kit_PicassoWidget/doc/pages/conception-notes.md

 ----- css/                  # this directory contains the css code blocks to add to the chosen template
 --------- default.css       # can be any name, but it's the same name as a template
 --------- default.css.php   # use this instead of default.css to turn the file into a dynamic css nugget
+----- presets/              # the (widget configuration) built-in presets for this widget.
+--------- preset_one.byml   # an example preset file
 ```